Kunal-Khullar/funlearn/README.md

 3. [Tech](#tech)
 4. [Contributors](#contributors)

-## About LearnToTeach
+## About TeachToLearn

 Stuck with doubts?
 Don't know where to go?
-LearnToTeach is the perfect destination where you can ask questions/doubts and get scheduled meetings ahead of your exams to get your concepts clear.
+TeachToLearn is the perfect destination where you can ask questions/doubts and get scheduled meetings ahead of your exams to get your concepts clear.
 To earn a extra buck you can also volunteer to solve other student's doubts.

 ## FEATURES